mozilla/data-docs/datasets/shield.md

 [SHIELD study add-on utilities](https://github.com/mozilla/shield-studies-addon-utils/) library.

-The `study_name` attribute of the `payload` column will contain the add-on identifier.
+The `study_name` attribute of the `payload` column will contain the identifier registered with the SHIELD add-on utilities.
 This is set by the add-on; sometimes it takes the value of `applications.gecko.id` from the add-on's `manifest.json`.
 This is often not the same as the Normandy slug.